almirgouvea/P001-Exploratory-Data-Analysis-House-Rocket/README.md

 Maximum Value Gained: US$6,153,877,954.90<br>
 Maximum Expected Profit: US$1,420,125,681.90<br>

+The profit with the business analysis of the real estate project will probably be 30% of invested value. <br>

 ## 3. Business Assumptions

 * Available data are only from May 2014 to May 2015.
 * There was a value where the number of bedrooms is vast compared to other houses, so this data was removed, assuming it was an input error.
-* When the houses could be sold on different seasons, considered just one to analyze the most suitable season to sell it
+* When the houses could be sold on different seasons, considered just one to analyze the most suitable season to sell it.
 * Seasons of the year:<br>
    * Spring starts on March 1 st<br>
    * Summer starts on June 1 st<br>